AndrewWPhillips/eggql/README.md

 #### Handling "runtime" errors

-For the 2nd case of errors mentioned above (errors encountered during query execution), an error message is returned in the response to the client.
+For the 2nd case of errors mentioned above (errors encountered during query execution), an error message is returned as part of the response to the client.

 Note that even when there are errors GraphQL requests return an HTTP status of **OK** (200).
 This includes errors that **eggql** detects while processing and validating the request, such as using an unknown query name.
 It also includes errors returned from any resolver function, such as the "episode not found" error returned from the `Hero()` resolver function in the Star Wars Tutorial.
 (GraphQL services do not usually generate HTTP status code like **Bad Request** (400), but this does not mean that a client should not be prepared to handle them.)

 What about _bugs_ in the resolver functions?
 If you detect a software defect in your code then you should return an error message beginning with "internal error:".
 An example is the "internal error: no character with ID" returned from the `Hero()` function in the Star Wars tutorial.

-Also note that if your resolver function **panics** then the handler terminates, but the `panic` is recovered by **eggql** allowing the service to continue running.
+Also note that if your resolver function **panics** then the handler terminates, but the `panic` is recovered by **eggql** allowing the service to continue running and not affecting any concurrently running handlers.
 The query result will contain an "internal error" and the text of the `panic`.
 (Again HTTP status **Internal Server Error** (500) is *not* set.)
 Of course, it's better to avoid panics, or gracefully return a useful error message, in your resolver functions.